 Now that you've bought all this stuff, what do you do with it?
 You don't want to clutter the vanity or make the room feel overcrowded.
-Less is better.
+Less is more.
 Think simplicity.

-- Start by layering a few towels on the rack by artfully folding in thirds a larger towel for the bottom and place a smaller towel on top.
+- Start by layering a few towels on the rack.
+Artfully fold a larger towel in thirds and place a smaller towel on top.
 Tie the center loosely with ribbon or twine.
-You can also glue twigs and berries to the ribbon.
+You can also glue berries and twigs to the ribbon.

-- Create displays by grouping items together in odd numbers such as 1, 3 or 5.
+- Create displays by grouping items together in odd numbers such as one, three, or five.
 Vary the height of candles and jars.

-- Slip a white robe on a padded hanger and hang it on the door or from the shower door.
+- Slip a white robe on a padded hanger and hang it on the door to the room or the shower.

-- Put a stack of folded towels on a bamboo tray and arrange a few unwrapped bars of scented soap next to the towels.
+- Put a stack of folded towels on a bamboo tray.
+Arrange a few unwrapped bars of scented soap next to the towels.

 - Consider a placing a new rug next to the bathtub or shower.